 So coming back to the purpose of meditation...

 When we quiet the mind and focus on our breath, we begin to notice our thoughts and how active our mind is.
-This mind activity is part of the human condition and often these thoughts can be negative.
+This mind activity is part of the human condition and often these thoughts can be negative or delusional.
 This is the first step in understanding and bringing awareness to our mind.

 Once we have this inner awareness and notice all the thoughts and activity constantly going on in our mind, we can begin to train the mind, just like we train our bodies through physical exercise.
 When working with a personal trainer, they ask about our current physical state of health and fitness, so it's important to understand the current state of our mind before we begin the meditation training.

 To train the mind we are not necessarily looking to change our thoughts.
 They key is to notice the thoughts, and any emotions that may arise as a result of the thoughts, try not to become attached to the thoughts, try not to identify with the thoughts as being part of you or who you are, and change our reaction to the thoughts and emotions.
 In this way, it has been proven, as shown in the Harvard study mentioned above, that this training of our minds during meditation can literally change our physical body and brain over time.